pecknigel/calculator-practice-project/README.md

 If you’re looking to start simple, it can be best to just do HTML and CSS.

-This project may not be ideal for that.
+This project may not be ideal for that, since the HTML and CSS are provided.

+However, looking over them can be a good way to learn, so perhaps start there.

 ## How it Looks